Definition of Notes Receivable

 Notes receivable is an asset of a company, bank or other organization that holds a written promissory note from another party.
 (The other party will have a note payable.)

-The portion of the notes receivable which is to be received within one year of the balance sheet date is reported in the current asset section of the lender's balance sheet.
-The remaining portion of the notes receivable will be reported in the noncurrent asset section Investments.
+The principal part of a note receivable that is expected to be collected within one year of the balance sheet date is reported in the current asset section of the lender's balance sheet.
+The remaining principal of the note receivable is reported in the noncurrent asset section entitled Investments.

 A company lends one of its important suppliers $10,000 and the supplier gives the company a written promissory note to repay the amount in six months along with interest at 8% per year.
 The company will debit its current asset account Notes Receivable for the principal amount of $10,000.
 The credit of $10,000 will be to Cash.